Who should enrol

 Michael will review practices for embedding social-emotional learning throughout a school community.
 Q&A time will be available.

 Following the webinar, an individual LOGIN will be emailed to each participant.
 The course is available for 90 days to complete.

-At the start of the course, participants can download a 35-page guide, The Resilient Educator, by Michael Bernard that summarises key content.
+At the start of the course, participants can download a 100+ page guide, SEL: Best Practice of You Can Do It!
+Education, by Michael Bernard that summarises key content.